openfin/platform-api-project-seed/README.md

 ##### left-menu
 Provides examples of the following functionality:
 * Adding a View to an existing Window
+* Adding a Context View that makes use of shared context and shared messaging if there is more than one view of that type
 * Adding a View in a new Window
+* Adding a Context View in a new Window so that it is not linked to the main window.
 * Saving the Window's current Layout
 * Restoring the Window's current Layout
 * Creating a regular OpenFin Window